hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 The Ember and Figma components account for the footer in slightly different ways, though both can achieve the same results:

 - The Ember component is a generic container that yields elements passed to it.
-- The Figma component consists of a variant for the number of actions, as well as a `slot` for custom content.
+- The Figma component consists of a variant for the number of actions, as well as support for custom content with `instance swap`.

 !!!
 Info